 2. Be sure the company you hire is insured for Professional General Liability.
-If not, and something in your sale is misrepresented, YOU could be liable for correcting the issue financially, long after the sale is over and the estate sale company has moved on.
+If not, and something in your sale is misrepresented, or an item from your sale is misused, resulting injury to another person or damage to their property, YOU could be liable for correcting the issue financially, long after the sale is over and the estate sale company has moved on.

 We carry $2,000,000.00 in Professional General Liability coverage.